 - 1/4 cup warm water

-- Grind the saffron threads in a mortar (preferably one made of brass or marble as a lot of material can be lost in a wooden mortar) until a fine powder is made.
+- Grind the threads in a mortar (preferably one made of brass or marble as a lot of material can be lost in a wooden mortar) until a fine powder is made.

-- Place the powdered saffron in a small bowl or pot, and add the warm water.
+- Place the powdered herb in a small bowl or pot, and add the warm water.
 It is also traditional to add the powder to warmed ghee, warmed milk, or rosewater as an alternative menstruum for blooming saffron.

 How to Use Saffron

 In Iranian culture saffron is traditionally used for a large spectrum of health needs.
 Growing up my mother would give me saffron tea for nausea, indigestion, and stomachaches, giving a nod to its warming, bitter, and antispasmodic qualities.
 It’s also saffron’s antispasmodic properties that are prized in Iran for headache and muscle pain.
 Cyrus the Great, one of Persia’s most revered kings, swore by a saffron-infused bath.
-He believed it aided in the healing of his wounds, which shines a light upon saffron’s antiseptic effects.
+He believed it aided in the healing of his wounds, which shines a light upon its antiseptic effects.

-However, more than anything, saffron is most famously recognized and used for its aphrodisiac and uplifting properties.
+However, more than anything, this plant is most famously recognized and used for its aphrodisiac and uplifting properties.
 Cleopatra was known for indulging in saffron wine with her lovers.
 Graeco-Roman mythology claims that the seeds of the gods gave birth to the saffron crocus.
 In Persian history, “a pouch of saffron worn on a string around the neck, and dangling above the heart would enkindle love.”2

 In Iran, saffron is infused in tea, syrup, savory dishes, desserts, perfumes, deodorants, salves, oils, and incense.
-While there are so many ways to explore incorporating saffron into our herbal and culinary cabinets, my favorite preparation is one that reminds me of my childhood, a simple lightly sweetened saffron milk.
+While there are so many ways to explore incorporating this plant into our herbal and culinary cabinets, my favorite preparation is one that reminds me of my childhood, a simple lightly sweetened saffron milk.
 The saffron transforms the milk into a deep golden yellow color, and the aromatics from the saffron, rose, and cardamom harmonize to create a floral and ethereal taste.

 There is no better time to enjoy this warming and intoxicating saffron milk than now, in November, as an ode to the crocus harvest commencing.
 As the weather darkens and cools, saffron milk is a wonderful potion for the long winter ahead — supporting our spirits, warming our hearts, and reminding us of the sun dawning again once more.